Jollywatt/typst-fletcher/src/layout.typ

 }

 /// Convert from absolute to elastic coordinates, $(x, y) |-> (u, v)$.
 ///
+/// _Absolute coordinates_ are the final, physical lengths which are passed to
+/// `cetz`; _elastic coordinates_ are specific to the diagram and adapt to
+/// row/column sizes.
+///
 /// - grid (dictionary).
 Representation of the grid layout, including:
 ///   - `origin`